Contact

 Little Rock, AR 72204

-Heating with firewood - Fireplace Safety and Health Tips
+Heating with Firewood - Fireplace Safety and Health Tips

 When comparing heating fuels, wood has a lot of advantages.
 If properly used, wood is an excellent fuel source.
-But if done improperly, heating with wood can put our health, our homes, and our environment at risk.
+But if used improperly, heating with wood can put our health, our homes, and our environment at risk.

 The key to making the most of heating with wood is proper: